Nugal Hall: 1853–1878: Rockville

 Callaghan likely leased Nugal Hall to the McArthur family as their second residence until they left Australian in 1863.
 He may well have then lived in Nugal Hall himself while expanding his own house 'Avoca' at the time.
 Callaghan owned Nugal Hall at the time of his sudden passing in 1865 when he was unexpectedly charged by a colt he had been training at his farm in Braidwood, NSW.
-Callaghan's widow, Eliza Callaghan, became a well-known property developer and wealthy landlord in the Randwick area, residing at 'Avoca' across the road from Nugal Hall until her passing in 1915.
+Callaghan's widow, Eliza Callaghan, became a well-known property developer and wealthy landlord in the Randwick area, residing at 'Avoca' across the road from Nugal Hall until her death in 1915.
 She ultimately built the residences known as Corona and Hygeia nearby in 1893 (now The Lurline).

 Magnus Jackson Peden and his wife Elizabeth Neathway (née Brown) bought Nugal Hall from Eliza Callaghan for £700 in 1865.
 Magnus Peden was a merchant and farmer, and became Mayor of Randwick while he resided at Nugal Hall and later in life became Mayor of Bega.
 The Peden family resided in Nugal Hall from 1865 to 1872 as the third owners of Nugal Hall after McArthur and Callaghan.
 At that time, Nugal Hall was known as 'Rockville', presumably because it was built on the site of the 'flag quarry' used to supply sandstone for houses in the immediate vicinity.

 The famous residents of Nugal Hall continued.
-Sir John Beverley Peden KCMG MLC (1871-1946), barrister and professor of law, was born in Nugal Hall on 26 April 1871, second son and sixth child of Magnus and Elizabeth Peden.
+Sir John Beverley Peden KCMG MLC (1871–1946), barrister and professor of law, was born in Nugal Hall on 26 April 1871, second son and sixth child of Magnus and Elizabeth Peden.
 In 1902, John Peden was appointed part-time Challis lecturer in the law of property at Sydney University.
 He practised law until he succeeded Pitt Cobbett as Challis Professor of law and Dean of the Faculty in 1910.
 Under Peden the law school grew steadily in reputation and influence.
 He was President of the Sydney University Law Society, examiner for the Barristers' Admission Board and ex officio chairman of the Solicitors' Admission Board.
 Peden took silk as a Queens Counsel in December 1922.
 In May 1917, Sir John Peden was nominated to the Legislative Council.

 Sir John Peden showed lively interest in such subjects as living wages, industrial arbitration, matrimonial relations, capital punishment and workers' compensation.
 He eventually considered that his most important contributions as a legislator had been his defence of free speech that led to the sedition bill being dropped during World War I and his modification of the (ne temere) Marriage Amendment Act of 1924.
 In 1921-31 Peden served as sole royal commissioner on law reform in New South Wales.
 In 1930 he was appointed K.C.M.G.